uniot-io/uniot-docs/getting-started/firmware.md

 With Uniot Core, you don't have to worry about complexity anymore.
 Task scheduling, networking, storage management, and more - Uniot Core takes care of it all.
 You just need to describe the functionality of your specific device to unlock its full potential within the Uniot Platform.

-We have a <a href="https://github.com/uniot-io/uniot-firmwares" target="_blank">library</a> of ready-made firmwares.
+We have a [library](https://github.com/uniot-io/uniot-firmwares) of ready-made firmwares.
 Any member of the community can submit their own firmware, and we will be happy to review and add it to the library.
-If there is a ready-made solution for your device, you can skip step 1 and go straight to [flashing a device](#2-flashing-a-device).
+If there is a ready-made solution for your device, you can go straight to [flashing a device](#flashing-a-device).

-## 1. Writing a firmware
+## Writing a firmware

-For a better understanding of how Uniot Core works, we recommend that you read the documentation [here](../advanced/uniot-core/README.md)
+For a better understanding of how Uniot Core works, we recommend that you read the related documentation [here](../advanced/uniot-core/README.md)

 ### Setup PlatformIO

-Uniot Core employs <a href="https://platformio.org/" target="_blank">PlatformIO</a>, an open source ecosystem for IoT development, to manage the project's environment.
+Uniot Core employs [PlatformIO](https://platformio.org/), an open source ecosystem for IoT development, to manage the project's environment.
 This includes dependency management, streamlined build processes, and integration with various IDEs, ensuring a smooth development experience.
 The below is an example of PlatformIO configuration file with two environments (ESP8266 and ESP32):

+{% code title="platformio.ini" overflow="wrap" %}

 ```ini
 [platformio]